alexlux58/2024_2025_Notes/Linux+ Notes.md

 - `:set spell`: Enable spell checking.
 - `:set nospell`: Disable spell checking.
 - `:set spelllang=en_us`: Set the spell checking language to US English.

+Vim has a built-in mechanism to run external commands and get right back to editing.
+Here are a few approaches:

+---

+## 1. Using the `:!` Command

+- **Write and Save** your file (e.g., `my_script.py`) using `:w`.
+- Then run the script without exiting Vim using:

+  `:! python %`

+  - `:%` is shorthand for "the current file."
+  - You can replace `python` with any other interpreter or command relevant to your script (e.g., `bash %` for a Bash script, `node %` for a Node.js script, etc.).

+**Tip:** If your script is executable (e.g., with a `#!/usr/bin/env python` shebang and the executable bit set), then you can do:

+`:! ./%`

+to run the current file directly.

+---

+## 2. Using Key Mappings

+You can simplify the above step by creating a key mapping in your Vim configuration (`~/.vimrc` or `init.vim` in Neovim).
+For example:

+`nnoremap <leader>r :w \| !python %<CR>`

+- Now you can press `<leader>r` (usually `\r` by default if `<leader>` is `\`) to save your file and immediately run your Python script.

+To adapt it for other languages, just change the command to whatever suits you (like `!node %` or `!bash %`).

+---

+## 3. Using the Quickfix Window with `:make`

+If you have a Makefile or want to integrate with your build system:

+1. Add a rule in your Makefile that runs your script, or set `makeprg` accordingly:

+    `:set makeprg=python\ %`

+2. Then just run:

+    `:make`

+3. Vim will open the Quickfix window with any errors or warnings.

+This approach is useful if you're working on larger projects or want a more advanced way to handle errors.

+---

+## 4. Using Integrated Terminals (Neovim or Plugins)

+- If you use **Neovim** or a plugin like [vim-terminal](https://github.com/kassio/neoterm), you can open a terminal inside Vim:

+  `:terminal`

+- Now you can run your script in an integrated shell without leaving Vim.

+---

+### Summary

+1.  **`:! python %`** -- The quickest way: saves your file, runs your script, and returns you to Vim.
+2.  **Key mappings** -- A custom shortcut to automate saving and running.
+3.  **`:make`** -- Advanced integration with the Quickfix list if you have a build process.
+4.  **Integrated Terminals** -- Keep everything in one window for a more modern workflow.

 **Search Files**